Toward a Git curriculum for team members

 - Understand that Git merges are textual; Git does not understand programming.

-- Understand that git merge Refmerges Ref to the current branch.- The current branch will be the first parent; X will be the second parent.
+git merge Refmerges Ref to the current branch.- The current branch will be the first parent; X will be the second parent.

 - Develop good habits.

-- Avoid editing a merge other than what is necessary to resolve conflicts.
+git merge, ensure that the working directory is clean according togit status. - Avoid editing a merge other than what is necessary to resolve conflicts.

 - Avoid amending a merge commit.